Taste of Heaven

 Taste of Heaven is the second studio album by hard rock band Takara released in May 1995 on Long Island Records.

+Reception

 Upon its release, the album was selling so well that Long Island Records brought the band to Germany for a promo tour.
 After one week in Germany they returned home to find that their new album had broken into the Billboard chart in Japan at number 96.